Professional gridiron football: Rules

-U.S. professional football history
+American professional football history

 The first professional football player

 Professional football evolved from amateur "club" football, played by general interest athletic clubs or associations.
 These clubs began playing football in the late 1870s, approximately ten years after the game took form in American colleges.
 Amateur club football established itself as a somewhat lower quality alternative to the more popular college football; some of the better teams would play against college teams.
 Eventually, some ostensibly amateur teams would secretly begin paying players a small sum to cover their expenses on an under-the-table basis, or arrange for amateur athletes to receive jobs in a company connected to the team (the Olympic Club of San Francisco, California is believed to have done the latter, thus creating the designation of "semi-pro" football in 1890, before football had gone professional); in most cases, the practice was within the rules of amateurism at the time.
 Many of the early semi-professional and professional teams were works teams consisting mostly of employees of the companies that sponsored them.

 The first record of an American football player receiving "pay for play" came in 1892 with Pudge Heffelfinger's $500 contract to play in a game for the Allegheny Athletic Association against the Pittsburgh Athletic Club, with the second being Ben "Sport" Donnelly's $250 contract to play for the same team the next week; the sums were very large by the standards of the day, and like most payment arrangements, both players denied any payment ever took place for much of their lives.
 For several years afterwards, individual players and sometimes entire teams received compensation to play in "barnstorming" type games without rigid schedules and against a variety of opponents.
 John Brallier became the first open professional after accepting $10 to play for the Latrobe Athletic Association; Latrobe became the first all-professional club soon after.
 William Chase Temple would become the first man to directly bankroll a football team himself when he assumed "ownership" of the Duquesne Country and Athletic Club in either 1898 or 1899.
 Throughout the 1890s, the Western Pennsylvania Professional Football Circuit would act as the de facto major league (and, in fact, the only professional circuit) for football in the United States; it, like many of its successors, was not a "league" in the modern sense of a formalized organization, but rather an informal group of teams in free association with each other and any other team willing to play them.

 The oldest existing professional football club is the Arizona Cardinals, a current member of the National Football League.
 The Cardinals organization, which was originally based on Racine Street in Chicago, has operated near-continuously since 1913, but counts an earlier team that played from 1898 to 1906 as part of its history.
 The Watertown Red & Black is the oldest semi-professional club that is still in operation, tracing its history to 1896.